borzari/CMSSW_SPRACE_2018/README.md

 To fit a generator-level Z peak a Breit-Wigner fit makes sense.
 However, reconstructed-level Z peaks have many detector resolutions that smear the Z mass peak.
 If the detector resolution is relatively poor, then it is usually good enough to fit a gaussian (since the gaussian detector resolution will overwhelm the inherent Briet-Wigner shape of the peak).
 If the detector resolution is fairly good, then another option is to fit a Breit-Wigner (for the inherent shape) convoluted with a gaussian (to describe the detector effects).This is in the "no-background" case.
 If you have backgrounds in your sample (Drell-Yan, cosmics, etc...), and you want to do the fit over a large mass range, then another function needs to be included to take care of this - an exponential is commonly used.

+##### Fitting a Gaussian

+There are several options to fit a Gaussian

+###### Using the inbuilt Gaussian in ROOT

+`root -l`

+`TFile f("myZPeak.root");`

+`f.cd("analyzeBasicPat");`

+`gStyle->SetOptFit(111111);`

+`mumuMass->Fit("gaus");`

+Save this histogram as pdf or postscript or eps file using the menu of the histogram window.
+As you can see we should fit a sub-range as this fit is not a good fit.
+In the next part of this exercise, we will fit a sub-range of the mumuMass distribution, but for this we will use a ROOT macro as using inbuilt ROOT functions have very minimal usage.
+For more complex or useful fitting functions, one has to use a macro.

+`root -l`

+`TFile f("myZPeak.root");`

+`f.cd("analyzeBasicPat");`

+`gStyle->SetOptFit(111111);`

+`g1 = new TF1("m1","gaus",85,95);`

+`mumuMass->Fit(g1,"R");`

+- 0) What is the value of the mean Z Mass that you get?

+- 1) What is the value of the chisquare/ndf that you get?

+Now run again in your myZpeak which you create with FWlite an answer

+- 2) What is the value of the mean Z Mass that you get?

+- 3) What is the value of the chisquare/ndf that you get?

+Now run again in your myZpeak which you create with crab for data sample an answer

+- 4) What is the value of the mean Z Mass that you get?

+- 5) What is the value of the chisquare/ndf that you get?

+In the last step (I swear) run again in your myZpeak which you create with crab for MC sample an answer

+- 6) What is the value of the mean Z Mass that you get?

+- 7) What is the value of the chisquare/ndf that you get?

+###### Using a macro of your own in ROOT

+As you have seen above that we should fit a sub-range of the Z mass distribution as the fit in the full range is not all that great.
+In this exercise, we will fit a sub-range of the mumuMass distribution but for this we will use a ROOT macro as using inbuilt ROOT functions have very minimal usage.
+For more complex or useful fitting functions, one has to use a macro.
+The macro to run is `FitZPeak.C` (`/home/denerslemos/public/CMSDAS-pre/Set4/`).
+This macro calls another macro called `BW.C` (`/home/denerslemos/public/CMSDAS-pre/Set4/`).
+So please copy, paste and save them with the corresponding names in $CMSSW_BASE/src.
+Note that now the myZPeak.root file is opened by executing the macro itself, in addition to fitting the Z mass peak.

+To run this macro execute the following command from the area $CMSSW_BASE/src.

+`root -l FitZPeak.C`

+- 8) What mean value of Z Mass in the fitted sub-range do you get from gaussian?

+###### Using a macro in RooFit

+[RooFit](https://twiki.cern.ch/twiki/bin/view/CMS/RooFit) is a toolkit integrated with ROOT that performs different kinds of fits and Toy Monte Carlo generations based on user-defined models of Probability Density Functions (PDF).
+The macro to fit Z mass peak in RooFit is `RooFitMacro.C`.
+So please copy and paste RooFitMacro.C (`/home/denerslemos/public/CMSDAS-pre/Set4/`) in $CMSSW_BASE/src.

+Execute the following:

+`root -l RooFitMacro.C`

+If is not working, run with:

+`root -l`

+` gROOT->ProcessLine(".include /cvmfs/cms.cern.ch/slc6_amd64_gcc491/lcg/roofit/5.34.18-cms3/include/");`

+`.x RooFitMacro.C`

+- 9) What is the mean for the gaussian fit in RooFit?

+- 10) What is the sigma for the gaussian fit in RooFit?

+##### Fitting a Breit-Wigner

+###### Using a macro in ROOT

+To make fit Breit-Wigner we first uncomment the Breit-Wigner and comment out the Gaussian part in FitZPeak.C(using \/* and \*/).
+Then execute the following:

+`root -l FitZPeak.C`